linan2/TensorFlow-speech-enhancement/README.md

 This is a deep learning mapping based speech enhancement

 If your task is to do speech dereverberation, before running this code, you need cut data.
+If your task is to do feature enhancement, you can replace the log spetragram feature to other feature, e.g. MFCC

-Step 1. run ex_trac.sh to extract log spectrum features.
+Step 1. run ex_trac.sh to extract log spectragram features.

 Step 2. run train.sh to train model and test.